10 things you should never put in a dishwasher

 Whether you slice or dice, knives are a chief tool in every kitchen.
 And while it can be tempting to pop them in the dishwasher for a thorough clean, especially if you’ve been chopping fish or meat and want to banish bacteria, it’s not the best method to keep them in tip-top condition.

-The high temperature and moisture can damage both the steel and the handle, particularly if your blade is carbon steel or the handle is wooden.
 There’s also the rough and tumble of the dishwasher, which can cause the knife blades to crash against other items, causing damage to the knife’s blade while scratching glass and ceramics.

 4. Crystal and delicate glassware